VegaDeftwing/OpGuidesHugoSrc/content/Music/midi.md

 1. The connection is *optoisolated* this means that ground isn't sent over the cable, preventing ground loops.
 This may be a fix if a device offers both USB and 5-Pin DIN midi.
 2. Despite being a 5-pin cable, only 3 pins are used
+3. The cable **is not bidirectional**- if the device you're connecting needs to send data to something and get data back, you'll need two cables

 ### TRS-A & TRS-B & TS?